lllyasviel/DanbooRegion/README.md

 But the above link will ask you to install Matlab.
 If you do not have Matlab then maybe you can ignore it.

+## Computing the AP/OIS/ODS score on the val set.

+Coming soon.

 # 8. Downloding the pre-trained model.

 We provide a very good pre-trained model for you to download it.
 This model is very good because I have trained many models and I have manually tested them one-by-one.
 Note that I not only tested numeric metrics but also checked and watched their results one-by-one using human eyes.
 This one is my favorite one and I share it here: